 Rufus is one of the popular tools available to create a bootable USB flash drive for Windows 11.
 Just download and run this portable utility on any Windows PC.
 When Rufus opens, it will automatically detect the USB drive if it is connected to your computer.

-When File Explorer opens, locate the downloaded Windows 11 ISO and then click the
+When File Explorer opens, locate the downloaded Windows 11 ISO and then click the Open button.

 After selecting Windows 11 ISO file, Rufus will configure the rest of the options automatically.
 However, if you plan to install Windows 11 on another computer, ensure the suitable partition scheme is set—select partition scheme as GPT for UEFI boot mode and MBR if your BIOS mode is legacy.
-When done, click the
+When done, click the Start button.

 Note: GPT runs on UEFI Boot mode, whereas MBR uses the legacy BIOS.
 Microsoft recommends the GPT formatting style when using the media creation tool.
 This ensures that the USB remains compatible with the system requirements for the new Windows 11, which needs the UEFI secure boot.